Individuals spend more time thinking about and researching restaurants on any given night than they do when the topic turns to financial advice.

 There is no shortage of wealth management firms willing to oversee your assets and investments.
-Large, well-known companies often come to mind, but smaller, boutique firms offer unique solutions that investors may find attractive.
+Large, well-known companies often come to mind, but smaller, boutique firms offer unique solutions that many high-net-worth investors find attractive.

 The mind is overwhelmed by all the questions and potential solutions that come from researching financial opportunities: